schlevik/nlr/README.md

     - `af_ratio` ratio of atoms to formulae (can be used instead of na, when generating range)
     - `bf_ratio` ratio of binary atoms to formulae (can be used instead when generating range)

 The script `comp_subj_verify_vampire.py` is used for generating SRel and SRelNeg fragments, and `generate.py` and `generate_all_all.py` are used to generate constructed S+/R problems, respectively.
 Refer to scripts for more details.

+## Data and models
+You can get the data from [here](https://kant.cs.man.ac.uk/data/public/nlr/data.tar.gz) and the pretrained models from [here](https://kant.cs.man.ac.uk/data/public/nlr/models.tar.gz).